ljleeworking/1-Predicting-housing-price/README.md

 This project uses the Ames housing data recently made available on kaggle.

-Regression and Classification with the Ames Housing Data
+Regression with the Ames Housing Data

 1) Estimating the value of homes from fixed characteristics.